Thick As Thieves Contracts, Maps, and Replayability Guide

 What Needs Live Testing

 There are four big launch-day checks for this page.
-First, verify whether mission objectives actually remix the 2 maps meaningfully.
+First, verify whether the 3 mission types actually remix the 2 maps meaningfully.
 Second, see whether higher-difficulty or later-game pressure changes route logic instead of only raising punishment.
 Third, test whether co-op creates new tactical value or mostly duplicates solo movement.
 Fourth, confirm whether gear progression opens genuinely new approaches across repeated runs.

-Until those checks are done, the page should stay grounded: 2 maps, 16 missions, at least 4 hours, strong replayability claims, and no invented numbers beyond that.
+Until those checks are done, the page should stay grounded: 2 maps, 3 mission types, 16 contracts, at least 4 hours, strong replayability claims, and no invented numbers beyond that.
 That gives readers a usable expectation without overselling what has not been proven yet.

 How many maps are in Thick As Thieves?